Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Introduction

-For a class of SDP relaxations for SGMMs, our results reveal a perhaps surprising property of them: while the SDP solutions are not integer-valued in general, their errors can be controlled by that of the solutions of an idealized integer program (IP), in which one tries to estimate cluster memberships when an oracle reveals the \emph{true centers} of the SGMM.
+For a class of SDP relaxations for SGMM, our results reveal a perhaps surprising property thereof: while the SDP solutions are not integral in general, their estimation errors can be controlled by that of the solutions of an idealized integer program (IP), in which one tries to estimate cluster memberships when an oracle reveals the \emph{true centers} of the SGMM.
 We refer to the latter program as the \emph{Oracle Integer Program}.
-In particular, we show that, in a precise sense to be formalized later, the estimation errors of the SDP and Oracle IP satisfy the relationship (Theorem~\ref{thm:ip_sdp}):
+In particular, we show that, in a precise sense to be formalized later, the estimation errors of the SDP and Oracle IP satisfy the relationship (Theorem~\ref{thm:ip_sdp})

 under certain conditions.
-We refer to this property as \emph{hidden integrality} of the SDP relaxation; its proof in fact involves showing that the optimal solutions of certain intermediate linear optimization problems are integral.
-We then further upper bound the error of the Oracle IP and show that it decays \emph{exponentially }in terms of the SNR (Theorem~\ref{thm:ip_exp_rate}):
+We refer to this property as \emph{hidden integrality} of the SDP relaxation; its proof in fact involves showing that certain intermediate linear optimization problems are integral.
+We then further upper bound the error of the Oracle IP and show that it decays \emph{exponentially }in terms of the SNR (Theorem~\ref{thm:ip_rate}):

-where the SNR is defined as the ratio of the center separation and the standard deviation of the sub-Gaussian components.
-Combining these two results immediately leads to explicit bounds on the error of the SDP solutions (Corollary~\ref{cor:SDP_exp_rate}).
+where the SNR is defined as the ratio of the center separation and the standard deviation of the mixture components.
+Combining these two results immediately leads to explicit bounds on the error of the SDP solutions (Corollary~\ref{cor:SDP_rate}).